AleMorales9011/ForgeWare/src/ForgeGuard - Database Testing.md

 # Table Of Contents

-1. Why Database Testing
+1. Why Database Interactions
 2. Objective
 3. Database Testing
 4. Database Testing With H2
 5. Step 01 Set Up H2 in Your Project
 6. Step 02 Write a Test Scenario
 7. Step 03 Write The Step Definition File
 8. Step 04 Login Test With Database Interaction
-9.

 # Database Testing
-Database testing is crucial because it verifies the accuracy, consistency, and integrity of data stored within a database, ensuring the reliability and credibility of an application by identifying issues like missing or duplicate records, incorrect data types, or inconsistent data relationships, ultimately preventing faulty decision-making based on inaccurate data.
+Database testing is crucial because it verifies the accuracy, consistency, and integrity of data stored within a database, ensuring the reliability and credibility of an application by `identifying issues` like missing or duplicate records, incorrect data types, or inconsistent data relationships, ultimately preventing faulty decision-making based on inaccurate data.

 # Database Testing With H2
 `H2 Database:` It's an in-memory, lightweight, and Java-based database ideal for testing purposes.
 It simulates a real database environment without needing a full-fledged database installation.
-Perfect for integration testing where test data is crucial.
+Perfect for `integration testing` where test data is crucial.

 # Step 01 Set Up H2 in Your Project
-First step to set up H2 database is to add the H2 dependency to the pom.xml:
+First step to set up H2 database is to add the H2 dependency to the `pom.xml`:
 ```xml
 <dependency>
     <groupId>com.h2database</groupId>